Power plant construction

 In these days of energy transition and fundamental political reforms in relation to energy generation and supply, providing reliable, efficient and cost-effective power to industrial enterprises is becoming increasingly challenging.
-As a private sector energy supplier and power plant construction company, we at GETEC heat & power AG offer planning, construction, financing and operational services for bespoke energy generation systems for the industrial sector and see ourselves as a holistic partner for everything to do with energy.
+As a private sector energy supplier and power plant construction company, we at GETEC heat & power GmbH offer planning, construction, financing and operational services for bespoke energy generation systems for the industrial sector and see ourselves as a holistic partner for everything to do with energy.

 » Power supply

 » History of power plant construction

 » Power plant construction & the energy transition

 » GETEC's power plant construction

 Much has changed since the first ever power station was built.
 Today, electricity, which used to be a luxury commodity for the few, influences so many aspects of our daily lives that it is almost impossible imagine a world without it.
 These days, it is a consumer commodity, the main power source of industry, the basis for the telecommunications industry and most services, and, above all, it is something that we take for granted.

 We have come to assume that electricity simply flows reliably from the wall socket.
 This level of reliability that we would be loath to part with today is the result of ongoing improvements and tenacious development work over the past 3 centuries.
 Additional important desiderata have emerged in more recent times including efficiency, environmental friendliness and sustainability.